An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Bullseye Pistol Shooting

-• Description: Precision pistol shooting at stationary targets.
+• What is it?
+Precision pistol shooting at stationary targets.

 • Goal / Objective: Achieve the highest score by hitting the bullseye.